Content is loading...

 Young boy and teacher playing with a sand pit

-Children with social communication difficulties struggle to understand the meaning behind spoken and nonverbal communication, such as body language, facial expressions, and tone of voice.
+Children with social communication differences struggle to understand the meaning behind spoken and nonverbal communication, such as body language, facial expressions, and tone of voice.
 They may also have trouble with concepts like eye contact and understanding others' thoughts and feelings.

-What are social communication difficulties
+What are social communication differences

 • talking in a very loud voice to a person standing next to them